eddieguo-1128/DualDiff/README.md

   - [x] (ALL) Run t-SNE/PCA on latent space (z) VS subjects (train set)
   - [x] (ALL) Compare the diffusion output across `x`, `x_hat`, `noise`, and `decoder_out`

-> TODO - Add the final code on the drive as .py files + change the repo name
+> TODO - Add the final code on the drive as .py files

 ## Results